Brave, Strong, Smart.

 We have many reasons to continue our travel-school adventure, and it is important we remain aware that this is a choice.
 We constantly evaluate and assess our mental pro-con list, which rears up every spring when we ask ourselves, “Will we do this again next year?”
 Each school year is independent of the others, so there is no pressure to continue.
 Our commitment is to ourselves and our children only.

 Academics.
 Of course, we worry and overthink.
 Are we doing enough math?
-Are they writing and thinking on-par with their peers?
+Are they writing and thinking on par with their peers?
 Is our science program challenging?
-I have to remind myself often that most every parent, everywhere, worries about their children’s education, so we are not alone.
+I have to remind myself often that almost every parent, everywhere, worries about their children’s education, so we are not alone.

-Then we ask the big kahoona question, “are we doing the right thing for our kids?” …and five minutes later, they do something amazing, say something, write something that shows us without a doubt we are doing precisely the right thing.
+Then we ask the big kahuna question, “Are we doing the right thing for our kids?” …and five minutes later, they do something amazing, say something, or write something that shows us without a doubt we are doing precisely the right thing.
 It happens like that over and over again.

 We are raising self-aware, compassionate, intelligent human people.
-We are not scoffing at public school or competing with private school or rebuffing catholic school.
+We are not scoffing at public schools, competing with private schools, or rebuffing catholic schools.
 We are traversing our own competent path and creating circumstances for curiosity while educating our children and ourselves at the same time.

 “Training the mind to connect moments of presence together is like housebreaking a puppy.
 Treat it with love, celebrate the victories, go easy when it makes a mess in your house, and be persistent.” – Jess Gumkowski

 Love and patience are key.
-Art, science and math require open space and endless supplies.
+Art, science, and math require open space and endless supplies.
 We make big messes.
-While the coordination and responsibility is vast, I have learned to handle it by staying focused on the big picture (and being organized helps).
-I have had to grow and change; to accept disheveled order, in order for our kids to thrive in their unstructured environs.
+While the coordination and responsibility are vast, I have learned to handle it by staying focused on the big picture (and being organized helps).
+I have had to grow and change, to accept disheveled order, in order for our kids to thrive in their unstructured environs.

 There are about 2.3 million home-educated students in the United States (as of spring 2016, NHERI).
-Parent-guided education (I consider myself “lead-learner”), whether at home or while traveling, is described as an age-old traditional education practice which was once cutting edge-alternative and is now skirting on mainstream in the U.S. Homeschooling in one way or another is considered the fastest growing mode of education in the United States, and is increasing rapidly around the world as well.
+Parent-guided education (I consider myself “lead-learner”), whether at home or while traveling, is described as an age-old traditional education practice that was once a cutting-edge alternative and is now skirting the mainstream in the U.S. Homeschooling in one way or another is considered the fastest growing mode of education in the United States, and is increasing rapidly around the world as well.

-For us, boat-school takes place in the main salon, mostly.
+For us, boat school mostly takes place in the main salon.
 We have been fortunate to study in some pretty amazing places.
-It’s easy for us to be mobile, now that we have lifted the limitations of a 4-walled “schoolroom.”
+It’s easy for us to be mobile now that we have lifted the limitations of a 4-walled “schoolroom.”

-I won’t lie; sometimes teaching my kids is so hard, I’m frustrated out of my mind.
-But we get through that day or lesson and then a little while later… they “get” not only what I was trying to convey, but then take the lesson to a whole new level.
+I won’t lie; sometimes, teaching my kids is so hard that I’m frustrated out of my mind.
+But we get through that day or lesson, and then a little while later… they “get” not only what I was trying to convey but then take the lesson to a whole new level.
 We discover something new together, unplanned.
 Having the luxury of time on our side makes all the difference.

 The article below, written for Medium by homeschool parent Lisa Renee, is profoundly on-point.
 It is nice to find another writer-mom-teacher who has already been down a path similar to the one we are stumbling our way through.
 Once in a while, we wish for more direction, a mile-marker, anything to tell us we are going the right way, but the reality of it… is just not going to happen that way.
 Each homeschool is different.
-Each child, every family is different.
-So, regulating homeschoolers would cripple the ability to navigate unique paths for our children.
-It is the unique path which allows a child to soar in their learning; to grow, thrive and be who they are meant to be.
-So we (homeschool teacher-moms) must continue to share, inspire and support each other along the way.
-Lisa Renee’s sage advice to RELAX is a golden string that runs from her home-based teacher heart to mine.
+Each child and every family is different.
+So, regulating homeschoolers would cripple their ability to navigate unique paths for our children.
+It is the unique path that allows children to soar in their learning, to grow, thrive, and be who they are meant to be.
+So, we (homeschool teacher-moms) must continue to share, inspire, and support each other along the way.
+Lisa Renee’s sage advice to RELAX is a golden string that runs from her home-based teacher’s heart to mine.

-*For more homeschool research and in-depth interpretation of the above named research, please, see: National Home Education Research Institute (NHERI) www.nheri.org.
+*For more homeschool research and an in-depth interpretation of the above-named research, please see the National Home Education Research Institute (NHERI) at http://www.nheri.org.

 Goldyn Duffy and Jess Gumkowski are on a mission to create a better world.
-Please, please check them out at: yogitriathlete.com.
+Please check them out at yogitriathlete.com.
 Their meditation workshops are only the tip of the iceberg.

 2 Comments Add yours